Transpersonal Psychology Counselling - 2 years Curriculum & Syllabus

 - Jungian Archetypal Integration: Anima & Animus

-- Deepening Internal Parts Development: Includes: Self-love, inner child, Inner Critic
+- Deepening Internal Parts Development: Including self-love, inner child, and inner critic

-Evaluation & Accreditation: Students will have two assignments following each 'live' weekend and shorter reflective assignments, usually two, which will consolidate the weekly online lectures.
+Evaluation & Accreditation: Students will have two assignments following each "live" weekend and two shorter reflective assignments to consolidate the weekly online lectures.
 Journalling and personal integrating practice (PiP) monitoring will be an ongoing reflection requirement.
-To graduate and to become accredited with IACTM, Zurich, students will be attend 450 hours of lectures & content as well as 450 hours of practice TP coaching placement (real coaching sessions).
-Of that 450 hours TP coaching practice students will be required to complete 112.5 hours of guided supervision.
-For assignments students will be required to write two extended length essays and to complete 3 client case studies.
-More information can be found by pressing the 'Syllabus In Depth' button below.
+To graduate and to become accredited with IACTM, Zurich (TBC), students will complete 450 hours of lectures and content, as well as 450 hours of TP coaching practice placement (real coaching sessions).
+Of these 450 hours of TP coaching practice, students will be required to complete 112.5 hours of guided supervision.
+For assignments, students will be required to write two extended-length essays and complete three client case studies.
+More information can be found by pressing the "Syllabus In Depth" button below.